mohanson/pywasm/README.md

 # Requirements
 - py-wasmi has been tested and is known to run on Linux/Ubuntu, macOS and Windows(10).
 It will likely work fine on most OS.
-- No third party dependences.
+- No third party dependencies.
-- Python3.6 or newer.
+- Python 3.6 or newer.

-# Installition
+# Installation

 ```sh
 $ git clone https://github.com/mohanson/py-wasmi && python3 setup.py install